 Angie and her husband Brice live in Goshen with their two Yorkies, Chase and Cassie.
 Her son Tony resides in Illinois and is working on his certification as a Maintenance Engineer.
 In the winter you can find Angie and Brice hitting the trails on their snowmobiles and in the summer relaxing by the pool, working in the garden or starting a project around the house.

 Matt graduated from Goshen High School in 2007 and Indiana University, Bloomington in 2012 with a Bachelor’s of Science in Secondary Education.
 After college, he moved to New Orleans, Louisiana and worked for a nonprofit focused on carbon reduction and environmental sustainability.
 After returning to Indiana, Matt taught at a special education program for young adults with developmental disabilities before joining United Way.
+He helps coordinate and entertains at fundraisers for multiple local nonprofits each year.

 Matt and his wife Erin live in Goshen.
 Outside of work you can find him picking a guitar on the back porch, fussing over something on the stove, or out supporting local arts and music.